skyelynwaddell/Multiplayer-Game-2023/README.md

 <br>
 -Must replace Hotmail account with your Hotmail account in server.js
 <br>
-~ please look into setting your hotmail up
+*Please look into setting your hotmail up
-(do not use any other mailing service unless you know how to change the code to implement it)
+(do not use any other mailing service unless you know how to change the code to implement it)*
 <br><br>
 -Download VSCode & GameMaker Studio 2
 <br>